manuu-r/trashmapr/prompts.md

 Remove the Ugly header and footer banners.
 Instead, implement Material UI 3 expressive floating info sections, positioned cleanly and contextually in the right places.

+NOTE: Then I use Gemini-cli through zed and claude-code to improve and fix bugs.

 ---

 # Google chat Prompts (backend & cloudrun)